Characters: South Park Main Characters

 - Catch Phrase:

-- Celebrity Resemblance: Word of God says that Cartman is heavily inspired in Archie Bunker, and the funny thing is that both are very similar physical and psychological in Jerk Ass tendencies.
+- Celebrity Resemblance: Word of God says that Cartman is heavily inspired by Archie Bunker, and the funny thing is that both are very similar both physically and psychologically in Jerk Ass tendencies.

 - The Chessmaster: In some episodes, he can be this.
 Specifically in "Scott Tenorman Must Die."